Atompunk78/Project-Speedball/README.md

 Teleport: Space;
 Long-tp: Shift+Space;

-Hit the enemies on their Weakpoints with your sword to get points
+Hit the enemies on their Weakpoints with your sword to gain points

-Toggle the teleport guide on and off from the top-left of the main menu
+Toggle the easy mode and teleport guide guide on and off from the top-left of the main menu

 Good luck and have fun :)